This post may contain affiliate links. Read the full disclosure here.

 Today’s pumpkin coconut halwa is from my very dear friend’s cookbook!
-Vegetarian Indian Cooking with your Instant Pot debuted this week and Manali from Cook with Manali poured her heart and soul into this book.
+Vegetarian Indian Cooking with your Instant Pot (affiliate link) debuted this week and Manali from Cook with Manali poured her heart and soul into this book.

 I won’t go into details about why this book is so special.
 You can read that for yourself in the acknowledgments at the back of the book.

 But I will be talking all about this halwa!

 You guys, I’ve never had halwa until now and I’m completely smitten with this pumpkin coconut version.

 Typically, halwa is made using whole wheat flour and semolina but this recipe skips both of those elements and uses pumpkin, coconut, ghee, and brown sugar instead.

 And the best thing about it is you can make it in less than 20 minutes using the Instant Pot!
 Winning!!